victorbrca/rhcsa-study-guide/markdown/3-Operate-running-systems/3c-Interrupt-the-boot-process-in-order-to-gain-access-to-a-system.md

-likely# 3.c Interrupt the boot process in order to gain access to a system
+# 3.c Interrupt the boot process in order to gain access to a system

 ## Rescue Modes